 Mayne Island is about 5,184 acres (2,098 ha) and located in the southern Gulf Islands midway between the lower mainland and Vancouver Island.
 The highest point on the island is Mount Parke with an elevation of 837 feet (255 m).
 Characteristic features of the island are low wooded ridges separated by narrow valleys.
 During the Pleistocene, the island topography was affected by glacial erosion and by deposits of glacial and fluvioglacial sediments.

 Archaeological excavations at Helen Point provide evidence of three distinct occupations of the site in pre-historic times, punctuated by periods of abandonment, with the earliest probable occupation estimated at 5,000 years ago.
-Today the peninsula is the Helen Point Reserve of the Tsartlip band of Saanich First Nations.
+Today the peninsula is the Helen Point Reserve of the Tsartlip band of Saanich First Nation.
 Read more here and here.
 Explore more of Helen Point here: